preesm/preesm.github.io/_tutos/09-spider.md

 ## Spider library

 The Spider runtime is provided as a library when building a dynamically reconfigurable application.
-Pre-built versions of the Spider library are available in the [release page on GitHub](https://github.com/preesm/spider/releases), with both a debug and a release versions.
-Currently provided library binaries are compatible with:

-*   **GCC**: libSpider.so.
-*   **Visual Studio**: Spider.dll and Spider.lib.
-*   **CodeBlocks**: libSpider.dll and libSpider.dll.a.

-To use one of these versions, simply copy-paste the content of the Debug or Release folder into "/Code/lib/spider/".
-Instead, if you want to get the latest version of Spider, go to the [Building Spider](/docs/buildspider) tutorial to compile it yourself.
+See [Building Spider](/docs/buildspider) to build it on your machine.

 ## Modification of the Sobel algorithm